keltia/fetiche-rs/README.md

 All the configuration side of things is handled by the `sites` crate.

-The utilities uses a configuration file in the [TOML] file format.
+The utilities use a configuration file in the [TOML] file format. `import-adsb`  will also use another one called `db.toml`  located in the same directory.

 On UNIX, it is located in `$HOME/.config/drone-utils/config.toml` and in `%LOCALAPPDATA%\DRONE-UTILS` on Windows.